siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 ---
 title: The Physics of Energy Flow - Charge as Circulation
-date: 2026-03-11
+date: 2026-03-21
 ---

 # 10. Charge as Circulation

-Chapter 8 established that self-refracting flow can close on itself, and that the simplest closed shape it can take is toroidal — a sphere with a through-hole.
+Chapter 8 established that self-refracting flow can close on itself, and that the simplest closed shape it can take is toroidal — a sphere with a through-hole sustains continuous nowhere-vanishing tangential flow in two independent directions, while a plain sphere does not.
 The resulting closure has two independent non-contractible cycles, two integer winding numbers $(m,n)$, and discrete standing-wave frequencies.
-That chapter used the toroidal closure to account for discrete energy levels and Rydberg-type scaling.

-The same mode carries global aspects that chapter 8 did not yet name.
-The most immediate is the through-hole flux threading the aperture.
-This chapter names it, derives its $1/r^2$ exterior scaling, and shows it is conserved by topology alone.

-In source-free Maxwell dynamics, $\nabla \cdot \mathbf{E} = 0$ everywhere.
-No electric field lines originate or terminate.
-Yet we observe a $1/r^2$ falloff in field intensity around what we call a "charged particle."

-There is no contradiction.
-The toroidal mode of chapter 8, with winding numbers $(m,n)$ characterizing the closed flow, carries a conserved through-hole flux.

-A torus has a distinguished aperture.
-Choose a spanning surface $\Sigma$ across that aperture.
-The closed circulation carries a signed through-hole flux
+This chapter asks what this mode looks like from the outside.

+## The organized shell

+The toroidal closure carries a total organized energy $E$ in its $(m,n)$ flow pattern.
+The energy flow is continuous and divergence-free: it does not stop at the surface of the closure.
+The same $(m,n)$ organized flow that runs on the closure surface continues to organize all successive enclosing shells.

+On a shell at radius $r$, the same total organized energy is spread over area
+$4\pi r^2$.
+The surface density of organized $(m,n)$ energy on that shell is therefore

 $$
-\Phi_\Sigma=\int_\Sigma \mathbf{S}\cdot d\mathbf{A}.
+\frac{E_{(m,n)}}{4\pi r^2} \propto \frac{1}{r^2}.
 $$

-This is not a source or sink.
-It is the oriented through-hole moment of the closed circulation.
-Its sign reverses with handedness.

-Because the circulation closes in integer winding classes, this through-hole flux is not arbitrary.
-For a stable toroidal mode it comes in discrete classes set by the winding itself.

-The through-hole of the toroidal closure is a directed aperture through which the $(m,n)$ flow threads.
-It acts as a magnetic moment: an oriented, conserved quantity fixed by the winding before any exterior measurement is made.

-The exterior scaling follows from geometry alone. $\Phi_\Sigma$ is fixed by the topology of the closure.
-It does not change as it is read on successively larger enclosing shells.
-The area of those shells grows as $r^2$.
-Therefore the surface density of the through-hole flow on any enclosing shell falls as

-$$
-|\mathbf{S}_\perp(r)| \propto \frac{\Phi_\Sigma}{4\pi r^2} \propto \frac{1}{r^2}.
-$$

 This is not an approximation.
+It is area spreading of a conserved total, applied to every enclosing shell for as long as the mode sustains its energy.

-It is the exact consequence of a fixed oriented flux spreading over shells of increasing area.
+This is what charge is: the exterior reading of the organized $(m,n)$ energy of the toroidal closure, distributed over shells of increasing area.

-This yields the inverse-square far-field scaling without any primitive source.
-Charge is the name we give to the conserved oriented quantity whose exterior continuation we are measuring.
-Its sign and class are fixed by the discrete closed circulation before any force law is written.

-So the behavior classically attributed to an electric source is already present inside the source-free theory once structured electromagnetic configurations are admitted.
-If one prefers the later sourced Maxwell notation, that source term is read here as an idealized summary of the same toroidal closure, not as its primitive origin.
+## Sign and quantization

+The $(m,n)$ flow on the closure has a handedness — the circulation runs one way or the other around each cycle.
+This handedness is the sign of the charge.
+Two closures whose $(m,n)$ flows run in the same sense on their enclosing shells repel; those running in opposite senses attract.

+The winding numbers are integers.
+The charge class is therefore discrete and does not take arbitrary values.
+For the simplest closure, $|m| = 1$ gives elementary charge.
+The sign is the global orientation of the $(m,n)$ flow on the shells: not a local property of the torus surface, but a reading available on any enclosing shell.

+## The axial through-hole flux is magnetic

+Separately from the shell energy picture, the toroidal closure has a distinguished aperture.
+The through-hole carries an oriented axial flux — a directed quantity set by the winding before any exterior measurement is made.
+This axial flux is the magnetic moment of the closure: oriented along the hole axis, reversing sign with handedness.

+It is not charge.
+The shell energy density is isotropic on enclosing shells.
+The axial flux is not — it is directed along the hole axis.
+These are two independent exterior properties of the same mode: the organized shell energy (charge) and the axial through-hole structure (magnetic moment).

 ## Conservation of charge

-The winding numbers $(m,n)$ that fix the through-hole flux class are topological invariants.
+The winding numbers $(m,n)$ that fix the charge class are topological invariants.
 They count how many times the circulation wraps each cycle of the torus.
 Continuous evolution cannot change an integer winding count without the field passing through zero — a phase slip that would require the toroidal mode to momentarily vanish at a point.

-In source-free Maxwell dynamics, such a discontinuity cannot occur under smooth evolution: the transport law is linear, the field is regular, and no mechanism exists to force a zero crossing from within the source-free sector.
+In source-free Maxwell dynamics, such a discontinuity cannot occur under smooth
+evolution: the transport law is linear, the field is regular, and no mechanism exists to force a zero crossing from within the source-free sector.
 The winding class is therefore rigid under continuous source-free dynamics.

-Charge conservation is thus not a separate axiom.
-It is a corollary of topological rigidity: the same feature of the transport law that forces integer quantization of the mode also prevents its class from changing.
+Charge conservation is not a separate axiom.
+It is a corollary of topological
+rigidity: the same feature of the transport law that forces integer quantization of the mode also prevents its class from changing.

 ## What remains

-Charge is fully accounted for here: it is the exterior reading of the conserved oriented through-hole flux, set by the toroidal winding, and scaling as $1/r^2$ by the spreading of that fixed flux over shells of increasing area.

-Mass is not a property of a single toroidal mode but the aggregate scalar energy of many such modes, measured as $E/c^2$.
+Three things characterize the toroidal mode from the outside:

+- **Charge**: the organized $(m,n)$ surface energy density on shells,
+  $E_{(m,n)}/4\pi r^2$, signed by circulation handedness, quantized by integer winding.
+- **Magnetic moment**: the axial through-hole flux, oriented along the hole axis, independent of the shell energy reading.
+- **Mass**: the scalar amplitude $E/c^2$ of total trapped energy.
+For a single toroid this is small.
+For large aggregates of toroids with random orientations, the $(m,n)$ structure averages out and what remains at large distance is the unstructured scalar energy $NE/c^2$ spread isotropically over shells — also $1/r^2$, unsigned, always attractive.
+That is gravity.

-The primary interaction between two simple toroidal closures is always through their axial charges — the directed through-hole fluxes of the two modes meeting across the exterior.
+The primary interaction between two simple toroidal closures is through their charge shells — the organized $(m,n)$ energy densities meeting across the exterior.
 That momentum transfer is the subject of the next chapter.